 Fighting Food Insecurity

-With the opening Brady Market, Syracuse residents are unraveling food apartheid and forging a new relationship with nutrition.
+With the opening of Brady Market, Syracuse residents are unraveling food apartheid and forging a new relationship with nutrition.

 n the building at the corner of Gifford Street and South West Street known for nearly 100 years as NoJaim Brothers Supermarket, a banner hangs on the brown facade.
 It reads, “Coming soon, Brady Market, more than a market.”